annihalated/barebones/posts/saints.md

 ---
 title: Against Searching for Saints
 permalink: /saints/
-description: "In defense of paying people to do things • Incentives solve principal-agent problems • Motivated agents exist but are unevenly distributed and hard to identify"
+description: "in defense of paying people to do things • incentives solve principal-agent problems • motivated agents exist but are unevenly distributed and hard to identify"
 ---

 Adam Mastroianni [argues](https://www.experimental-history.com/p/startling-differences-between-humans) that we are using incentives poorly.
 His case has two parts.